 This was the jewel stone arrangement for the High Priestly breastpiece.
 We

-may now identify the appointed tribal names in each row, the first row at top,
+shall now identify the appointed tribal names in each row, the first row at top,

-looking at the breastpiece from right-to-left as it would have then been viewed.
+looking at the breastpiece from right-to-left as it would then have been viewed.